-When Michael and I kicked off our first spring break weekend together we had no idea that there would be a Saint Patty’s celebration in town.
-But soon after checking into our room, our host explained that we should be prepared for loud music, lots of traffic, drunk drivers, and crowded streets.
+When I kicked off my first spring break weekend, I had no idea that there would be a Saint Patty’s celebration in town.
+But soon after checking into the room, the host explained that we should be prepared for loud music, lots of traffic, drunk drivers, and crowded streets.

 When we arrived on Tybee Island at around 11Am, people were already lined out on the streets in lawn chairs, and the traffic was bumper to bumper.
 It took us a half an hour of circling around before we were finally able to grab a parking spot out of sheer luck.